kalyan427/iOS-Interview-Questions/Interview Questions.md

 Transient properties are properties on an NSManagedObject that are not persisted t the object-store.
 They are calculated at runtime, usually on the basis of other property Values.

-## What is a protocol?

-1. Protocol are declarations where a adapter should implement.
-1. A protocol has a method,properties & operators which a adapter can implement.
-1. Methods doesn't have any functionality.What ever the adapter implements can use and build functionality for that method.
-1. By default everything in swift is required methods.

 ## Classes vs Struct